nokiomanz/takp-texture-patcher/README.md

 Your Half Elf can’t see through his visor?

-Dragons should have holes in their wings?
+Do dragons have black splotches on their wings?

+Places that should have transparency not displaying correctly?

 This might be the fix for you!